sgrunsfeld/github_workshop/tutorials/sharing.md

 Click "+" --> "New repository."

 Then, you will need to name your new repository, add a short description, and select whether it is public or private.
 Additionally, make sure the option "Add a README file" under the "Initialize this repository with:" header is checked.
 You can then click "Create repository."

+---
+### Upload files
+In the main branch of the repository, click the "+" button next to the green "Code" button and select "Upload files."
+You can then drag and drop the file directory you created.

+You have now pushed a local repository to a remote repository hosted on GitHub!